 How To Spend Your Free Time In Guatemala:

 Make sure you bring a book or some Spanish language study material to pass the time as you relax in a hammock by the pool, or in the ocean-view swing.
-Or gather the volunteer fam and get a competition going on the official-size beach volleyball court at the volunteer accommodation.
-Otherwise, enjoy the uncrowded waves and learn to surf.
-You can take private lessons, or if you already have the skills board hire is available.
-Regardless of how you choose to spend your free time you’ll be able to make the most of the incredible coastline and explore the region.
+You can also gather your volunteer fam and get a competition going on the official-size beach volleyball court at the volunteer accommodation.
+Regardless of how you choose to spend your free time, you’ll be able to make the most of the incredible coastline and explore the region.

 Guatemala Turtle Conservation Project Specifics: